Skip to main content

 where v = value(tn)

-We now use our new predicate in a call to twinagg() with signal_1(), and a time window of 0.5 seconds.
-The figure below illustrates that twinagg() tests whether the value of tn for time stamped element five is larger than six.
+We now use our new predicate in a call to twinagg() with :s1, and a time window of 0.5 seconds.
+The figure below illustrates that twinagg() tests whether the value of tn for time stamped number five is larger than six.

-Since the value of the time stamped object v is less than six, the result window is not yet formed.
+Since the value of the time stamped number v is less than six, the result window is not yet formed.
 However, look at element eight at time 23:10:18.6:

 The value of v is now larger than six, and therefore a new window of the elements from latest 0.5 seconds are formed as a result window.

-We call twinagg with signal_1(), window size 0.5, and predicate above_six() to verify that you get the expected result:
+We call twinagg with :s1), window size 0.5, and predicate above_six() to verify that you get the expected result:

-The query returns a stream of time stamped windows.
-You see that once the value from signal_1() goes above 6 twinagg() starts to collect elements into a new time window.
+The query returns a stream of temporal windows.
+You see that once the value of:s1 goes above 6 twinagg() starts to collect elements into a new time window.

-Time stamped objects contain both the time stamps and the objects themselves.
-If we are interested only in the objects without the time stamps we can embed the call to twinagg() in a select statement that extracts only the values of time stamped objects.
+A time stamped object contains both the time stamp and the object itself.
+If we are interested only in the objects without the time stamps in a time stamped stream we can embed the call to twinagg() in a select statement that extracts only the values of time stamped objects.

 select Stream of value(tsv)